-While the essential principles of effective negotiation and closing are included in the Solution Selling in the Collaborative Era program, CSN introduces more advanced negotiation planning and execution methods.
+While the essential principles of effective negotiation and closing are included in the Solution Selling program, CSN introduces more advanced negotiation planning and execution methods.
 As a result, CSN is ideal for sellers who engage in more difficult and complex negotiations.

 CSN provides repeatable methods and practical tools for developing sellers’ negotiating skills and covers all aspects of high-stakes negotiations, where maximizing value between buyers and sellers is paramount to their mutual success.

 CSN covers all aspects of negotiating to an optimum agreement

 CSN is designed for any sales professional who engages in complex negotiations to close high-value sales opportunities.